syncfusion-content/blazor-docs/blazor/appearance/themes.md

     ![Web Compiler Option](images/Web_Compiler_Option.png)

-* The `compilerconfig.json` file is created by defualt.
+* The `compilerconfig.json` file is created by default.
 Then, provide the location of the compiled CSS file and include a path in `compilerconfig.json` as shown in the following code snippet.

     ```json
     [